Brian-Masse/Recall/README.md

 - Added recall button to tool bar
 - Added daily summaries
 - Added the ability to create events in between days
+- Changed the scroll direction of the calendar
+- Added a monthly calendar page view

 **Events**
 - Added location data to events